DannyCollinson/MaviraFashionTraining/README.md

 ### Python Environment Setup
 The following instructions  will help you set up the correct Python environment.
 The end of this section contains an all-in-one command for creating, activating, and setting up the environment that will work for most systems.
 1. Run `micromamba create -n maviratrain && micromamba activate maviratrain` to create and activate a Python environment for training.
-2. Run `micromamba install fsspec pytest pytest-cov ipykernel seaborn python-dotenv sympy=1.13.1 numpy` and press `Enter` when prompted to install many of the necessary packages.
+2. Run `micromamba install fsspec pytest pytest-cov ipykernel seaborn python-dotenv sympy numpy` and press `Enter` when prompted to install many of the necessary packages.
 3. Go to https://pytorch.org/ to get the command to run for your system for installing the PyTorch Preview release (You can remove `torchaudio` from the command).
-For a Linux or Windows machine using CUDA version 12.6, the command is `pip install --pre torch torchvision --index-url https://download.pytorch.org/whl/nightly/cu126`, and for different CUDA versions, just change the last three characters.
+For a Linux or Windows machine using CUDA version 12.8, the command is `pip install --pre torch torchvision --index-url https://download.pytorch.org/whl/nightly/cu128`, and for different CUDA versions, just change the last three characters.
-4. Run `pip install psycopg[binary] torcheval` to install `psycopg` for interacting with our PostgreSQL database from Python and `torcheval` for computing training metrics.
+4. Run `pip install psycopg[binary] torcheval pytorch-focalloss` to install `psycopg` for interacting with our PostgreSQL database from Python and `torcheval` for computing training metrics.
 5. Run `micromamba clean --all --yes` to clean up after the `micromamba` installation process.
 6. Run `python -m ipykernel install --user --name maviratrain` to create an IPython kernel for use in notebooks.
-7. Run `python -m pip install -e maviratrain` to install an editable version of our training package that updates as you make changes.
+7. Run `pip install -e maviratrain` to install an editable version of our training package that updates as you make changes.
 8. Run `pip check` to have `pip` look for any broken dependencies in the `maviratrain` environment.
 If there are, resolve them if the solution is obvious, or contact Danny for support.

 As an alternative to the above, you can run a variation of the following command that depends on your system.
 Most notably, make sure that the fourth line of the command is correct for your system (You can go to https://pytorch.org/ and input your details to get the right command for you):
 ```
 micromamba create -n maviratrain \
 && micromamba activate maviratrain \
-&& micromamba install --yes fsspec pytest pytest-cov ipykernel seaborn python-dotenv sympy=1.13.1 numpy \
+&& micromamba install --yes fsspec pytest pytest-cov ipykernel seaborn python-dotenv sympy numpy \
-&& pip install --pre torch torchvision --index-url https://download.pytorch.org/whl/nightly/cu126 \
+&& pip install --pre torch torchvision --index-url https://download.pytorch.org/whl/nightly/cu128 \
-&& pip install psycopg[binary] torcheval \
+&& pip install psycopg[binary] torcheval pytorch-focalloss \
 && micromamba clean --all --yes \
 && python -m ipykernel install --user --name maviratrain \
-&& python -m pip install -e maviratrain \
+&& pip install -e maviratrain \
 && pip check
 ```